 Final Thoughts

 Braces are the most time-tested and versatile orthodontic treatment out there, but they’re also fairly pricey.
-If you’re considering braces treatment, you should read over your insurance information—there’s a chance you’ll receive coverage, it all depends on your specific plan.
+If you’re considering braces treatment, you should read over your insurance information — there’s a chance you’ll receive coverage.
+It all depends on your specific plan.
 Just be sure to consult your orthodontist and your insurance provider before beginning treatment so you can get an accurate estimate of what you might pay.

 Frequently Asked Questions